lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

    WHERE CONTAINS(POINT('ICRS', coord_ra, coord_dec),CIRCLE('ICRS', 62, -37, 0.05))=1
    AND (g_calibFlux >20 AND g_calibFlux <1000
    AND i_calibFlux >20 AND i_calibFlux <1000
-   AND r_calibFlux >20 AND r_calibFlux <1000)
+   AND r_calibFlux >20 AND r_calibFlux <1000).

 Once entered into the ADQL box, the above query can be exectuted by clicking the "Search" button in the bottom-left corner.
 It is advisable to set the "Row Limit" to be a small number, such as 10000, when testing queries.
 The search results will populate the **Results View**.

-The query above can be edited to return magnitudes rather than fluxes:
+**3. Converting fluxes to magnitudes**:  The query above can be edited to return magnitudes rather than fluxes:

 .. code-block:: SQL